 Instructions for eating and drinking before your procedure

 Breastfeeding and pregnancy

 Tell your doctor if you’re pregnant or breastfeeding.Back to top

 The Day of Your PET-CT

-If you aren’t getting anesthesia (medication to make you sleepy), you must follow the instructions below.
-You may not be able to have your PET-CT done if you don’t follow these instructions before your procedure.
+If you aren’t getting anesthesia (medication to make you sleepy), follow these instructions:

 What to expect when you arrive